By Dr. McKenzie Nisbet, ND

 Both the time of day and time of month matter when it comes to accurately testing your hormones.
 Progesterone for example needs to be tested 5-7 days after ovulation (day 19-21), versus LH (luteinizing hormone, released from the pituitary gland) needs to be tested on day 3 of you cycle.
 If you have an irregular cycle, Basal Body Temperature tracking can be used to map out your cycle and ensure we get the most accurate results possible.

-Blood testing is great for measuring pituitary function (LH, FSH, and prolactin) and thyroid function, as well as vitamin D, vitamin B12, iron levels, blood sugar and insulin levels.
+We use blood tests to measure estrogen, progesterone, pituitary function (LH, FSH, and prolactin) and thyroid function, as well as vitamin D, vitamin B12, iron levels, blood sugar and insulin levels.
 Testing can be done at any Life Labs location.
-Hormones such as estrogen, progesterone and testosterone can also be run via blood but this is not the best choice and won’t show how the hormones are functioning within your body.

 When it comes to your health and your hormones, don’t guess.
 Find a healthcare provider that will run the proper tests, at the proper time to help uncover the root cause of your symptoms and restore your balance.